Generic selectors

 Question 12: "Why does it matter that 'Food Addiction is real?'"

-Because when it is recognized in the canon of substance use disorders, treatment for it will be reimbursable by insurance.
-Food Addiction treatment has existed for decades, but it has remained out of the financial reach of most people, and placed a heavy financial burden on the rest.
+hen a food-use disorder is recognized, treatment for it will be reimbursable by insurance.
+Food Addiction treatment has existed for decades and helped thousands, but it has remained out of the financial reach of most people, and placed a heavy financial burden on the rest.

 Question 13: "What are the behaviors of people who have Food Addiction?"